-A series of metallurgical samples from Area D oxide and fresh diamond core has been collected and are being sent to ALS in Perth for preliminary metallurgical analysis under the supervision of Lycopodium.
+A series of metallurgical samples from Area D oxide and fresh diamond core have arrived in Perth for preliminary metallurgical analysis by ALS under the supervision of Lycopodium.
 It is expected that these results will be available to support the maiden Mineral Resource Estimate and will confirm the previous excellent results retuned from Area A, averaging 96% gold recovery from fresh rock samples (refer to ASX announcement "Excellent metallurgical results received from Diamba Sud" dated 10 November 2020).

-Other exploration
+Other Activities